medillcherubs/2015-wordpress-site/README.md

 ### Top Menu

-To enable menus, your theme must add support in `functions.php`.

 In `Appearance > Menus`, add a menu called `Top Navigation`.
-Add pages there.
+Add pages and categories there.

+Theme must add menu support in `functions.php`.

 ## Deployment